Pruitt's EPA should not have paid for busted condo door, congresswoman says

-Rep. Betty McCollum has a strong opinion about the Environmental Protection Agency's decision to reimburse the owners of Administrator Scott Pruitt's rented Capitol Hill condo for the cost of a busted door -- and not just because she sits on the subcommittee that looks over the EPA's budget.
+Rep. Betty McCollum has a strong opinion about the Environmental Protection Agency's decision to reimburse the owners of Administrator Scott Pruitt's rented Capitol Hill condo for the cost of a busted door - and not just because she sits on the subcommittee that oversees the EPA's budget.

 McCollum asked Pruitt if he has reimbursed the agency for the door broken down by his security detail at his condo last year.
 The repairs cost $2,460, according to sources familiar with the payment EPA made to a Capitol Hill condo association.